HandrewOltenish/Godot_Projects/Readme.md

 47. Apparently I can use just the remove_child() / queue_free() function to remove the tree / remove the tree + free memory.
 The problem is, even when testing with player node, the event does not trigger.
 48. Separated the Nodes.
 Instead of one Scene containing a Node3D containing everything, now there are separate scenes for Player, Tree, Rock, and World.
 This makes it easier to work out connections.
 49. Currently pursuing two strategies for player interactions: Area3D collision, and RayCast3D.
+50. I am away from home this weekend, so I'm working on Treearock Mobile version.
+The player object, tree object, and ground object are added.
+RayCast3D is added.
+I am currently working on implementing touch screen controls for Android, and then implementing signals connected to RayCast3D to aid with interactions between the player and the environment.